-Emily started her PhD mid-2015 after completing her Honours (BA Hons) and Masters (MSc) in the REACH Lab.
+Emily completed her PhD in December 2018.
 Her primary areas of research focus on the intersection between social attitudes and functioning within close, intimate relationships.
-Sexist attitudes pervade social interactions and play a powerful role in sustaining gender inequality.
-Intimate relationships are central to people’s lives and potently affect health, wellbeing and wider social attitudes.
-Yet, research focusing on sexist attitudes has tended to ignore research examining intimate relationship processes (and vice versa).
+Sexist attitudes pervade social interactions and play a powerful role in sustaining gender inequality, and intimate relationships potently affect health, wellbeing and wider social attitudes.
+Yet, research focusing on sexist attitudes has tended to ignore research examining intimate relationship processes, and research examining relationship processes has overlooked the important role of sexist attitudes.
 Emily’s research integrates these two important domains to show that (a) sexist attitudes have far-reaching effects on relationship functioning, and (b) relationship dynamics are fundamental to understanding women’s endorsement of sexist attitudes.
 For example, she investigates how hostile sexist attitudes impact aggressive and controlling responses within relationship initiation contexts, in ongoing established relationships, and during familial parent-child interactions.
-Her research also investigates how features of sexist attitudes are attractive and buffer relationship insecurities, including attachment insecurities, because they provide distinct gender roles that can offer security and protection to those who need it.
+Her research also investigates how benevolent features of sexist attitudes are attractive and buffer relationship insecurities, including attachment insecurities, because they provide distinct gender roles that can offer security and protection to those who need it.

-Emily adopts diverse methods to capture the interplay between social attitudes and relationship processes as they unfold over the course of social interaction and peoples’ lives.
-These methods include behavioural observation, daily diary and experience sampling methods, speed dating paradigms, and longitudinal designs to assess interpersonal processes as they naturally occur and influence people’s wellbeing and attitudes across time.
-These sophisticated methods are complimented by complex statistical techniques, such as multi-level and dyadic modelling (e.g. Actor-Partner-Independence Model and Social Relations Model) and structural equation modelling.
+Emily adopts diverse methods to capture the interplay between social attitudes and relationship processes as they unfold over the course of social interactions and people’s lives, including behavioural observation, daily diary and experience sampling methods, speed dating paradigms, and longitudinal designs to assess interpersonal processes as they naturally occur and influence people’s wellbeing and attitudes across time.
+These sophisticated methods are complimented by complex statistical techniques, such as multi-level and dyadic modelling.

 Cross, E.J., & Overall, N.C.
 (2018).
 Women’s Attraction to Benevolent Sexism: Needing Relationship Security Predicts Greater Attraction to Men who Endorse Benevolent Sexism.
 European Journal of Social Psychology. https://doi.org/10.1002/ejsp.2334